georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

  ![alt text](/img/posts/fraud_prod/graphs/LR_optimal_threshold_.png)

-The default threshold is 0.5, so decreasing it to 0.13 may give us better results.
+The default threshold is 0.5, so adjusting it to 0.13 may give us better results.

 **Confusion Matrix post threshold**